aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/charttextframe/_index.md

 ### getBackgroundMode() {#getBackgroundMode--}

 <b>@deprecated.</b> Please use the 'backgroundMode' property instead.
-Gets and sets the display mode of the background
+Gets and sets the display mode of the background.
+This property is only valid in Excel 2003 or earlier versions.

 ```javascript
 getBackgroundMode() : BackgroundMode;